-Pauses sort into distinguishable classes on the basis of their duration.
-At the brief end of the continuum, 100 - 200 ms, articulatory pauses appear both within and between words and reflect either physical limitations of the organs involved (Dalton & Hardcastle, 1977) or serve to facilitate the perceptual interpretation of speech.
-The word "happy", for example, contains an articulatory pause at the double consonant.
-Zellner (1994, Fig. 1) illustrates the waveform produced by a speaker who inserts a 100 ms pause at that juncture.
-Segmenting pauses, as they will be referred to here (also referred to variously as hesitation or syntactic pauses), form a separate class with durations in the approximate range of 200 to 1,000 ms. They are placed at prosodic and grammatical boundaries (Yang, 2004, Krivokapic', 2007) and effectively set the overall rate of normal speech (Goldman-Eisler, 1968).
-The purposes served by this class of pauses are often framed in terms of the practical aspects of speech production such as speech planning and speech recovery (Krivokapic', 2007), but much of this article is concerned with the subtle role that these pauses play in creating speech cadence.
-And finally, people may stop speaking for a second or more for any number of reasons - turn taking, pondering, disfluency, and so on.
-This informal classification of pause duration is reflected in bimodal models of articulatory pauses and segmenting pauses in read speech (Campione & Veronis, 2002; Demol, Verhelst, & Verhoeve, 2007), and in a trimodal model of spontaneous speech that also includes a class of long pauses centered at about 1.5 s (Campione & Veronis, 2002).
+Pauses sort into distinguishable classes based on their duration.
+At the brief end of the continuum, 100 ms to 200 ms, articulatory pauses appear both within and between words and reflect either physical limitations of the organs involved (Dalton & Hardcastle, 1977) or serve to facilitate the perceptual interpretation of speech.
+The word happy, for example, contains an articulatory pause at the double consonant.
+Zellner (1994) illustrates the waveform produced by a speaker who inserts a 100ms pause at that juncture.
+Segmenting pauses, as they will be referred to here (also referred to variously as hesitation or syntactic pauses), form a separate class with durations in the approximate range of 200 to 1,000 ms. They are placed at prosodic and grammatical boundaries (Krivokapić, 2007; Yang, 2004) and effectively set the overall rate of normal speech (Goldman-Eisler, 1968).
+The purposes served by this class of pauses are often framed in terms of the practical aspects of speech production, such as speech planning and speech recovery (Krivokapić, 2007), but much of this article is concerned with the subtle role that these pauses play in creating speech cadence.
+And finally, people might stop speaking for a second or more for any number of reasons-turn taking, pondering, disfluency, and so on.
+This informal classification of pause duration is reflected in bimodal models of articulatory pauses and segmenting pauses in read speech (Campione & Véronis, 2002; Demol, Verhelst, & Verhoeve, 2007), and in a trimodal model of spontaneous speech that also includes a class of long pauses centered at about 1.5 s (Campione & Véronis, 2002).

-A Gestalt Framework for Thinking about Pause Duration
+A Gestalt Framework for Thinking About Pause Duration

-In contrast to the durations of the elementary action units identified by Schleidt and colleagues, the durations of the pauses of interest here, segmenting pauses, do not organize around a characteristic value within a community of speakers.
-In part, this is due to the circumstance, that within individual speakers, segmenting pause durations are dependent upon the speech context in which they occur (see Ferreira, 1991, 1993; Goldman-Eisler, 1958, 1968; Krivokapić, 2007).
+In contrast to the durations of the elementary action units identified by Schleidt and colleagues (Feldhütter et al., 1990; Schleidt, 1988; Schleidt et al., 1987; Schleidt & Feldhütter, 1989) the durations of the pauses of interest here, segmenting pauses, do not organize around a characteristic value within a community of speakers.
+In part, this is due to the circumstance that, within individual speakers, segmenting pause durations are dependent upon the speech context in which they occur (see Ferreira, 1991, 1993; Goldman-Eisler, 1958, 1968; Krivokapić, 2007).
 Consequently, measures of central tendency of segmenting pause duration distributions do not reflect a unitary construct, such as the span of the present moment, but rather reflect the collective action of many factors that influence pause duration.
-Simply put, the factors that influence pause duration are apparently more complex and various than the factors that set the durations of elementary action units - peeling, hammering, scratching, etc. The absence of a single characteristic value for pause duration in individuals does not, however, preclude the possibility that there is organization at the level of the community.
-That is, different people may have different potentialities or properties that influence their pause behavior in systematic ways.
-Here we consider body size as a property that may be active in influencing pause duration.
-In order to motivate this idea, it will be helpful to conceptualize the functions of pauses in terms that go beyond linguistics and which involve central constructs in Gestalt psychology.
+Simply put, the factors that influence pause duration are apparently more complex and various than the factors that set the durations of elementary action units - peeling, hammering, scratching, and so forth.
+The absence of a single characteristic value for pause duration in individuals does not, however, preclude the possibility that there is organization at the level of the community.
+That is, different people might have different potentialities or properties that influence their pause behavior in systematic ways.
+Here we consider body size as a property that might be active in influencing pause duration.
+In order to motivate this idea, it will be helpful to conceptualize the functions of pauses in terms that go beyond linguistics and involve central constructs in Gestalt psychology.